-On successful completion of this First-Year Seminar course, students will be able to do the following: (Instructor will select four that are relevant to the course offering)
+On successful completion of this course, students will be able to do the following:

 - Explain the implications and/or significance of material learned in the course. - Discuss and defend ideas, including their own views, with clarity and reason. - Interact effectively with faculty and peers to learn and to help others to learn. - Use the skills, research, and knowledge learned in the class to solve new problems, answer questions or identify areas for further investigation. - Communicate effectively through written, oral, and/or visual means.